 The sex of the dog should also be considered.
 Generally females (bitches) demand more attention, are easier to train but come into season twice a year when they can be messy and try to escape to receive the attention of male dogs.
 Neutering is a solution but can be costly and such costs will not be covered by veterinary insurance.
 Males (dogs) tend to have more spirit and so can be more difficult to train but are generally more consistent in temperament.
 They may also be prone to wandering when bitches are in season within the area.

 Once the breed or type of dog, age and sex has been decided, thought can be given to obtaining the dog from a breeder or other source.

-If buying a puppy look at all puppies in the litter to ensure they all look healthy and active.
+Puppies should not be sold or permanently separated from their mother until 8 weeks of age minimum.
+When buying a puppy look at all puppies in the litter to ensure they all look healthy and active.
 If one puppy is sickly it may indicate some genetic weakness or contagious illness which may be present in the others and so these are best avoided.

 Any puppy should be curious, alert, bright eyed with a clean coat.
 It should be inquisitive, not too nervous and not show any aggression.
 Beware of any puppy that has runny or sticky eyes, runny nose, sneezing, wet or dirty bottom, matted fur, seems lethargic or does not have a firm body.
 All of these things can indicate a sick puppy.

 Watching the puppies for a while will show their individual personalities as it will undoubtedly become apparent that some are more playful, confident, boisterous, quiet, wary, etc than others.
 Handling and playing with the puppies will also give the opportunity to see how they interact with humans.

 If when viewing puppies you are concerned about their environment, or the welfare of the mother or puppies being offered for sale then you should inform an animal welfare organisation.